AnonymousAuthor000/Code2536/README.md

 `cd ..`

-You can use the default setting in all options.
+You can use the default setting (just type Return/Enter for every option).

 5. Copy the congigurations and script to the source code: